dongmeic/MPO_Data_Portal/TrafficCountData/README.md

 ## Data Sources

-Data on traffic counts with lenghth reports are provided by ODOT via email.
+Data on traffic counts with length reports are provided by ODOT via email.

 ## Functions